-- Prerequisite: Sophomore Academy Honors Dance - Contents: Junior Academy Honors Dance is an opportunity for the dancer to use their focus to further the spectrum of knowledge of dance and motion.
+This yearlong course is an opportunity for the dancer to use their focus to further the spectrum of knowledge of dance and motion.
 The field of dance is very competitive and the broader base of knowledge one has, the better prepared they are to succeed in their field.
 Dance notation is one other area a dancer needs to be familiar with as many companies and colleges recreate dances from that form of notation.
 Being well trained in dance also helps a notator interpret steps correctly for future reference.
-In this year-long class, the student will have a clear understanding of the use of Labanotation through Human Physiology and Kinesiology honors focus.
+In this yearlong class, the student will have a clear understanding of the use of Labanotation through Human Physiology and Kinesiology honors focus.
 Basic to intermediate terms (college entry level) of Labanotation will be understood and utilized throughout the year.
-Individual motions will be studied and notated. - Activities: Labanotation will be used to notate daily movements, utilize the terms learned from Dance Arts II, record an entire dance piece using the Labanotation descriptors, dance interpretation, text book assignments, application of Labanotation with live performances, obse4rvation of live performances and notate one major interpretation each 9 week grading period, use of Laban Pad computer software to create notation through the computer, written tests.
+Individual motions will be studied and notated.

+Labanotation will be used to notate daily movements, utilize the terms learned from Dance Arts II, record an entire dance piece using the Labanotation descriptors, dance interpretation, text book assignments, application of Labanotation with live performances, obse4rvation of live performances and notate one major interpretation each 9 week grading period, and use of Laban Pad computer software to create notation through the computer, written tests.